zzhang82/web422/notes/angular-components-intro.md

 * The "console" browser tool

 Also, assume the following, on macOS:
-* Services menu has "New Terminal at Folder" configured
+* Services menu has "New Terminal at Folder" configured (see below for more about this)
 * Visual Studio Code has command-line start capability

-Here's a typical getting-started routine, from scratch:
+Here's a typical getting-started routine, from scratch, that will get you on the fastest path to coding:

 1. File explorer, navigate...